 Description: Detailed large map of Kentucky State, USA showing cities, towns, county formations, roads highway, US highways and State routes.

 The Ohio River forms most of the north and northwest edge, touching Illinois and Indiana; the northeast arc meets Ohio and West Virginia; the rugged southeast leans on Virginia; the long south edge touches Tennessee; the far west tip reaches Missouri across the Mississippi.
-Seeing those labels on the rim helps you place the four big metro anchors that the cartography marks clearly: Louisville in Jefferson County, Lexington in Fayette County, Bowling Green in Warren County, and the Northern Kentucky trio opposite Cincinnati in Boone, Kenton, and Campbell counties.
+All 120 counties are shown, and the Ohio, Kentucky, Green, and Cumberland rivers act as the main orientation lines running through the interior.
+Light corridor cues for I-64, I-65, I-75, I-24, and I-69 help place the four big metro anchors the cartography marks clearly: Louisville in Jefferson County, Lexington in Fayette County, Bowling Green in Warren County, and the Northern Kentucky trio opposite Cincinnati in Boone, Kenton, and Campbell counties.

 Begin at the Mississippi bend.
 Fulton County lists Hickman as the county seat, with Fulton close to the Tennessee line.
 North of it, Hickman County posts Clinton; Carlisle County shows Bardwell; Ballard County marks Wickliffe at the confluence of the Ohio and Mississippi.
 Turning east along the Ohio River, you reach McCracken County with Paducah at a prominent river junction.
 Immediately southeast the lake country rises: Graves County centers on Mayfield; Marshall County shows Benton near the Kentucky Lake shoreline; Calloway County shows Murray just east of Kentucky Lake and west of Tennessee; Trigg County lists Cadiz with Lake Barkley on its eastern flank; Lyon County lists Eddyville on the canal between the twin lakes and notes the historic penitentiary site; Livingston County shows Smithland at another Ohio River bend.
+Caldwell County, seat Princeton, sits just east on the Pennyrile side of the lakes.
 These counties explain the Land Between the Lakes region at a glance.

 Northeast of the twin lakes, the color blocks step into the Western Coal Field.
 Along the Ohio River, Crittenden County shows Marion, Union County shows Morganfield, Henderson County shows Henderson, Daviess County shows Owensboro, Hancock County shows Hawesville, and Breckinridge County shows Hardinsburg.
 Just inland, you read Webster County with Dixon, Hopkins County with Madisonville, McLean County with Calhoun, Ohio County with Hartford, and Muhlenberg County with Greenville and Central City both labeled.
+Christian County, seat Hopkinsville, and Todd County, seat Elkton, sit just south toward the Pennyrile and Tennessee line.
 The light line of I-69 appears mainly to orient Madisonville and Henderson on a north-south axis without crowding the county names.

 East and south of the coal field, the counties open into rolling farmland dotted with karst and springs.
 The map shows Butler County with Morgantown, Edmonson County with Brownsville near Mammoth Cave, Hart County with Munfordville, Grayson County with Leitchfield, and Barren County with Glasgow.
 South of those sit Logan County with Russellville, Simpson County with Franklin on the Tennessee approach, Allen County with Scottsville, Warren County with Bowling Green, Monroe County with Tompkinsville, Metcalfe County with Edmonton, Adair County with Columbia, and Green County with Greensburg.
 The Cumberland River and Green River labels snake quietly through the page, allowing you to place lake districts and watersheds without excess detail.